Devchimereawam/chuks-kitchen-backend/README.md

 OTP expiry fields exist, but expiry enforcement is not yet implemented in verify flow.

-Cart and order APIs are implemented using the reordered route flow documented above.
+The Cart and Order APIs were implemented using the revised route flow documented above.
+This adjustment was necessary because the original instruction sequence was not accurately captured and was only identified during the API planning and development phase.

 ## 5. Scalability Thoughts (100 → 10,000+ Users)